 BITES AND BODY POSTURE

-MANDIBULAR BRACING – occurs when the powerful jaw closing muscles immobilize the mandible by clamping it up forcefully against the underside of the cranium.
-Mandibular bracing served a critical protective role during our evolution by temporarily immobilizing the mandible, because the vital inner ear structures in mammals are located just behind the mandibular condyles, and a blow to the prominent chin could drive the condyles into these delicate structures like little hammers.
-In carnivores and simians, the posteriorly facing surfaces of the lower canines fit against the anteriorly facing surfaces of the upper canines to brace the mandible anteriorly and medially and thereby protect it from posteriorly and laterally directed forces; and the canines project beyond the bite platform to extend this protection to postural rest.
+PROTECTIVE REFLEXES -The myofascial influence on mandibular posture can be overridden by protective neuromuscular reflexes that ensure fast easy access to mandibular bracing.
+During evolution, our teeth were the fragile components of the jaw system, and the jaw muscles were strong.
+Mandibular bracing, when the powerful jaw closing muscles immobilize the mandible by clamping it up forcefully against the underside of the cranium through the medium of the bite table, served a critical protective role; because the vital inner ear structures in mammals are located just behind the mandibular condyles, and a blow to the prominent chin could drive the condyles into them like little hammers.
+In carnivores and simians, the posteriorly facing surfaces of the lower canines fit against the anteriorly facing surfaces of the upper canines to brace the mandible anteriorly and thereby protect it from posteriorly directed forces; and the canines project beyond the bite platform to extend this protection to the mandible's postural resting position.
 In hominids, the canines withdrew into the bite plane to increase adaptability by removing restrictions to the mandibular range of movement, which left the vital areas behind the mandibular condyles protected only by neuromuscular reflexes, which brace the mandible as soon as danger is sensed.
 For example, in a motor vehicle accident, you'll clench your teeth before your foot hits the brakes.

-This accommodation of mandibular posture to the location of its central bracing platform has been demonstrated in many studies.
-An immediate increase in freeway space (the space between the teeth when the jaw is at rest in its postural position) follows the first bite contact after placing a bite raising appliance, an immediate return to the pre-treatment freeway space follows the first bite contact after removing the bite raising appliance, and shortening the face surgically or prosthodontically leads quickly to a new mandibular resting posture that maintains the pre-treatment freeway space.6 Children with a unilateral cross-bite that shifts the mandibular bracing position laterally show a parallel shift of mandibular posture, maintained by increased tonus in the ipsilateral posterior temporalis muscle, which normalizes after correction of the cross-bite.7-10 Monkeys fitted with crowns that force the mandible to brace in a laterally displaced position undergo a lateral shift of mandibular posture,11 and monkeys fitted with crowns that force the mandible to brace in an anterior position undergo an immediate increase in the tonus of the superior lateral pterygoid muscles to hold the mandible anteriorly.12-13
+The accommodation of mandibular posture to the location of its most stable bite platform has been demonstrated in many studies.
+An immediate increase in freeway space (the space between the teeth when the jaw is at rest in its postural position) follows the first bite contact after placing a bite raising appliance, an immediate return to the pre-treatment freeway space follows the first bite contact after removing the bite raising appliance, and shortening the face surgically or prosthodontically leads quickly to a new mandibular resting posture that maintains the pre-treatment freeway space.6 Children with a unilateral cross-bite that shifts the mandibular bracing position laterally show a parallel shift of mandibular posture, which is maintained by increased tonus in the ipsilateral posterior temporalis muscle, and the tonus normalizes after correction of the cross-bite.7-10 Monkeys fitted with crowns that force the mandible to brace in a laterally displaced position undergo a lateral shift of mandibular posture,11 and monkeys fitted with crowns that force the mandible to brace in an anterior position undergo an immediate increase in the tonus of the superior lateral pterygoid muscles to hold the mandible anteriorly.12-13

-MANDIBULAR POSTURAL STRAIN - If the mandibular posture determined by the resting myofascial tensions of the rest of the body in its habitual upright stance is not coincident with the mandibular posture determined by the neuromuscular reflexes that program it to remain just below the bite table, a strain is shared between the jaw and postural systems, and the symptoms often switch back and forth between jaw and neck or back muscles.
+POSTURAL STRAIN - If the mandibular posture determined by your neutral zone forces is not coincident with the mandibular posture determined by your protective reflexes, a strain is shared between your jaw and postural muscles, and symptoms often switch back and forth between them.
 Treatment that relieves symptoms in one set of muscles usually just transfers them to the other set of muscles.
-Permanently relieving the source of the strain requires correcting the jaw and postural systems together, which requires understanding how they are connected, which requires understanding how they became connected in the first place.
+Permanently relieving the source of the strain requires harmonizing the jaw and postural systems, which requires understanding how they are connected, which requires understanding how they became connected in the first place.

 APE HOMINID

-This reshaping of the cranium made room for expansion of the brain on its back half but also compressed the face under its front half between the unchangeable orientation of the orbital plane (has to keep looking forward toward the horizon) and the forwardly rotating cervical spine.
-This compression of the face necessitated changes in orofacial and cervical anatomy.
-The tongue balled up.
-The structural reinforcement for the mandible moved from its inner border, where it limited the size of the airway, to its outer front end where it formed a chin.
-The center of rotation of the mandible moved from an axis between the condyles, which could rotate the shortened mandible into the airway space during opening, to an axis between the mandibular foramen, which preserved the airway space and protected the neurovascular bundle where it enters the mandible.
+This reshaping of the cranium made room for expansion of the brain on its back half; but it also compressed the face under its front half between the unchangeable orientation of the orbital plane (has to keep looking forward toward the horizon) and the forwardly rotating cervical spine; necessitating a number of changes in orofacial and cervical anatomy.
+The tongue balled up and moved toward the cervical spine, leaving only a narrow passage in which the airway and alimentary canal must cross.
+To safeguard the exposed entrance to the pharynx, an oropharynx developed between the soft palate and the epiglottis, a secondary palate developed the ability to separate the nasal passage from the mouth as needed, and the larynx descends during infancy to a location below the sharp bend in the airway, creating space for multiple pharyngeal muscles to separate the air and food channels and facilitate speech.
+The structural reinforcement for the mandible moved from its inner border, where it limited the size of the airway passage, to its outer front end where it formed a chin.
+The center of rotation of the mandible moved from an axis between the condyles, which could rotate the shortened mandible into the airway passage during opening, to an axis between the mandibular foramen, which preserved space for the passage and protected the neurovascular bundle where it enters the mandible.

-However, the head cannot just tip back, because visual and vestibular reflexes (the so-called righting reflexes), keep it level with the horizon.
-The regulatory effect of the visual orientation reflex can be seen in the increased variability of head posture in the blind.24 Also its power to alter muscle resting postures can be seen in its ability to bend the whole cranium in bipedal mice and also to produce extreme head extension in people with palpebral ptosis (eyelid droop).25 As a result of these righting reflexes, the head can only extend by simultaneously translating forward, as illustrated below.
+However, head posture cannot just tip back, because visual and vestibular reflexes (the so-called righting reflexes), keep it level with the horizon.
+The regulatory effect of the visual orientation reflex can be inferred from the increased variability of body sway in people standing on a force table when they are blindfolded and by the increased variability of head posture in the blind.24 Also its power to alter muscle resting postures can be seen in its ability to bend the whole cranium in bipedal mice and produce extreme head extension in people with palpebral ptosis (eyelid droop).25 As a result of these righting reflexes, head extension is always accompanied by anterior head translation, and backward jaw posture causes forward head posture, as illustrated below.

-THE RECENT POSTERIOR SHIFT OF THE MANDIBLE - During the last couple of centuries, our sudden dietary change to liquids and refined foods has made this scenario endemic.
-On average, our bites and mandibular postures have shifted significantly in a posterior direction.26-35 The average mandible now rotates down and back rather than up and forward, as it did in our ancestors.
-Mandibles have become shorter and more posteriorly positioned.
-Class 2 bites, in which the lower dentition is located posteriorly relative to the upper dentition, have become twice as frequent as they used to be; and many of those with class 1 bites actually have both an upper and lower dental arch that are located posteriorly relative to the cranial base, because most of the structural components of the craniofacial skeleton (including the bite table) follow the growth of the mandibular corpus, roughly in proportion to their distance from it.
+THE RECENT POSTERIOR SHIFT OF THE MANDIBLE - During the last few centuries, our dietary change to soft foods has made this scenario endemic.
+Most people have both backward jaw posture and forward head posture.
+On average, mandibles have become shorter, and mandibular postures have become displaced posteriorly.26-35 Class 2 bites, in which the lower dentition is located posteriorly relative to the upper dentition, have become twice as frequent as they used to be; and many of those with class 1 bites actually have both an upper and lower dental arch that are located posteriorly relative to the cranial base, because most of the structural components of the craniofacial skeleton (including the bite table) follow the growth of the mandibular corpus, roughly in proportion to their distance from it, except when the tongue intervenes to protect the airway.
+In most people, the facial growth that is inhibited horizontally is redirected vertically, so the mandible rotates down and back rather than up and forward, as it did in our ancestors.

 SOLID LINE NUBIANS BEFORE AGRICULTURE SOLID LINE AUTRALIAN ABORIGINES SOLID LINE NORMALS